Q3 Update: How friendly was your city/county government to small business so far in 2019?

 This study continues to validate some fundamentals already known to many urban innovators: Cities are still far from publishing enough procurements with real opportunities for start-ups and new ideas.
 But, the fact that the number of cities who did not publish innovative procurements dropped to just two should give us hope that a trend is emerging.

-Take New York City as an example: In the period of this study, the city published 1010 solicitations in the City Record, of which we identified thirteen as innovative.
-That is a mere 1.3% of transactions.
-Boston, on the other hand delivered the same total number of innovative procurements, constituting about 6.7% of the city’s total procurements.
+Take New York City as an example: In the period of this study, the city published 1500 solicitations in the City Record, of which we identified fourteen as innovative.
+That is a mere 1% of transactions.
+Boston, on the other hand delivered innovation in 6.7% of the city’s procurements.
 It indicates a higher penetration of the city’s innovation agenda across its departments, but also a greater willingness to give vendors room to shape the scope.

 What should your city do next?